lindaprotocol/documentation-en/docs/mechanism-algorithm/trc10.md

-# TRC-10
+# LRC-10

-TRON network supports two types of tokens, one is TRC-20 token issued by smart contract, the other one is TRC-10 token issued by system contract.
+LINDA network supports two types of tokens, one is LRC-20 token issued by smart contract, the other one is LRC-10 token issued by system contract.

-## How to Issue a TRC-10 Token
+## How to Issue a LRC-10 Token

 HTTP API: